Alex & Sierra: 2013–2015: It's About Us and being dropped

 Following their win on The X Factor, Alex & Sierra announced they would be making their debut album 'quick' and 'right'.
-They have been working with Julian Bunetta, Sam Watters, John Shanks, Toby Gad, Jason Mraz, and Grammy award-winning singer/songwriter John Legend on their album.
+They worked with Julian Bunetta, Sam Watters, John Shanks, Toby Gad, Jason Mraz, and Grammy award-winning singer/songwriter John Legend on their album.
 On May 3, 2014, Alex & Sierra revealed their debut single, "Scarecrow".
 The lyrical video featuring puppets instead of the singers themselves, was released on May 27, 2014.
 The song was released to iTunes on June 23, 2014.
 'Scarecrow' was promoted with a performance on the Today Show on the day of the iTunes release.
 It sold 30,000 copies in its first week of release.
 The music video for Scarecrow was released on July 11, 2014.
 The next day, Alex & Sierra announced the title and artwork of their debut album, "It's About Us."
 Along with the pre-order of the album on July 15, "Little Do You Know" was made available as a promotional single.
-"Just Kids" is the second promotional single, and was premiered on August 4, 2014.
+"Just Kids", the second promotional single, premiered on August 4, 2014.
 On August 24, "Bumper Cars" was released as the third promotional single.
 Two weeks later, on September 17, "Here We Go" was released as the fourth promotional single and peaked at #4 on the iTunes singles charts.

 Somewhere around July 2015, Alex and Sierra were dropped by their record label without any formal communication.

 2016–2017: As Seen on TV and their break up

 On March 6, 2016, Alex & Sierra announced on their Instagram that they were in the works of releasing an extended play.
-They stated that the EP will feature songs they've covered on TV (The X Factor USA) along with some new original songs.
+They stated that the EP would feature songs they'd covered on TV (The X Factor USA) along with some new original songs.
 They were featured on Gareth Emery's album, 100 Reasons to Live, with a new song, "We Were Young", released March 31, 2016.
 On August 1, 2016, they announced on their Twitter that their EP As Seen on TV would be available for pre-order on August 5, 2016, and be officially released on September 30, 2016.
 On August 3, 2016, they released a music video for their cover of Toxic exclusively on Yahoo Music.

 On September 1, 2017, Alex & Sierra announced via Twitter that they had broken up a year prior and had attempted to continue as friends.
 However, they realized that it was time for them to no longer continue making music together, and instead decided to focus on their own careers.
-The reason for the break up has not been released.